Thermal simulations for integrated circuits

 Miniaturizing components has always been a primary goal in the semiconductor industry because it cuts production cost and lets companies build smaller computers and other devices.
 Miniaturization, however, has increased dissipated power per unit area and made it a key limiting factor in integrated circuit performance.
 Temperature increase becomes relevant for relatively small-cross-sections wires, where it may affect normal semiconductor behavior.
 Besides, since the generation of heat is proportional to the frequency of operation for switching circuits, fast computers have larger heat generation than slow ones, an undesired effect for chips manufacturers.
-This article summaries physical concepts that describe the generation and conduction of heat in an integrated circuit, and presents numerical methods that model heat transfer from a macroscopic point of view.
+This article summarizes physical concepts that describe the generation and conduction of heat in an integrated circuit, and presents numerical methods that model heat transfer from a macroscopic point of view.

 Generation and transfer of heat

 Fourier's law

 At macroscopic level, Fourier's law states a relation between the transmitted heat per unit time per unit area and the gradient of temperature: